Constitution and Bylaws

 SECTION 1.
 Transfers out

-Any members of the Iowa Society, desiring to be transferred to the Society of another State, may apply to the Treasurer of the Iowa Society for a certificate of good standing, a copy of lineage papers and notice of transfer.
+Any members of the Iowa Society, desiring to be transferred to another Member Society, may apply to the Treasurer of the Iowa Society for a certificate of good standing, and to the Iowa Society Historian for a notice of transfer.

 SECTION 2.
 Transfers in

-1. If a member of the Mayflower Society of another state wishes to join the Iowa Society, such member may present to the Historian of the Iowa Society, a letter requesting transfer and a certificate of good standing in the previous state.
-The Society shall require a copy of approved lineage papers and payment of such fees as may be currently in effect.
-Upon receipt and examination of credentials by the Iowa Historian, they shall be elected to the Iowa Society, given an Iowa Number, and a notice will be sent to the National office.
+1. If a member of the Mayflower Society of another Member Society wishes to join the Iowa Society, such member may present to the Historian of the Iowa Society, a letter requesting transfer and a certificate of good standing in the previous Member Society.
+The Iowa Society shall require a copy of approved application and payment of such fees as may be currently in effect.
+Upon receipt and examination of credentials by the Iowa Society Historian, they shall be elected to the Iowa Society, given an Iowa Society Number, and a notice will be sent to the National office.

 SECTION 3.
 Resignations

-Any member in good standing may resign from the Iowa Mayflower Society and the General Society of Mayflower Descendants by notifying the Iowa Treasurer in writing.
-The resignation dates from the date the Treasurer receives the notification.
+Any member in good standing may resign from the Iowa Mayflower Society and the General Society of Mayflower Descendants by notifying the Iowa Society Treasurer in writing.
+The resignation dates from the date the Iowa Society Treasurer receives the notification.
+A member who wishes to be reinstated after resignation may be reinstated upon payment of all dues and fees.
+Such application for reinstatement must be accompanied with payment of dues for the year of resignation, if applicable, and dues for the current year of the reinstatement application.
+However, reinstatement is not allowed on a rejected line at any time for reinstatement.

 SECTION 4.
 Dropped for non-payment of dues/Reinstatement